Skip to main content

 Inputs: patterns that help models

-• Add minLength, maximum, format (email, uri, date‑time) to reduce guessing
+Add constraints. minLength, maximum, format (email, uri, date-time).
+These reduce guessing and catch errors early.

 {